Updated by Dr. Catalin Barboianu

 ≤ 17 | 0.35 | 0.37 | 0.39 | 0.42 | 0.42 | 0.26 | 0.24 | 0.23 | 0.21 | 0.12 |

-These intermediate winning probabilities conditioned on the state of the deal favour the player significantly in certain situations.
+Based on the deal's current state, these mid-game winning chances strongly favour the player in some situations.
 For example, a player holding a hard 20 has a 50-86% chance of winning, depending on the dealer's shown card.
 Identifying and capitalising on high probability situations is the key to long-term gains.

-While baccarat has the highest raw probability on the initial bet, following the optimal strategy allows the odds to shift significantly in your favour under certain conditions later in the hand.
+Baccarat has the highest raw probability on the initial bet.
+Following the optimal strategy can shift the odds in your favour under certain conditions later in the hand.
 This makes it a game of both luck and strategy rather than pure chance.

 The house edge represents the statistical advantage in favour of the casino.
 It is the average percentage of each bet that the house will retain over infinite repetitions.
 A lower house edge therefore gives the player a higher expected return.